linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 06 Bond Markets.md

 2. The U.S. Treasury stopped issuing 30-year bonds between 2001 and 2006.

-separate each coupon and face value payment on each bond and recording them as separate securities in its book-entry computer system, they can be sold individually in the secondary markets.

-# EXAMPLE 6-1 Creation of a STRIPS
+**Example 6-1 Creation of a STRIPS**

-Suppose the Treasury issues a five-year T-note with a par value of  \$10,000 and an 8 percent coupon rate (paid semiannually, or\$ 400 is paid to the holder every six months for the next five years) to Citigroup.
+Suppose the Treasury issues a five-year T-note with a par value of $10,000 and an 8 percent coupon rate (paid semiannually, or $400 is paid to the holder every six months for the next five years) to Citigroup.
 Citigroup decides to convert the bond into a set of stripped securities by requesting the Treasury to separate the coupons and face value of the note into separate securities on its computer system (basically giving each coupon and face value a separate I.D. or CUSIP number).
-This means that Citigroup can then sell 11 different securities: 10 securities associated with each of the semiannual coupon payments of \$400 and one that pays \$10,000 (the face or principal value) in five years to outside investors.
+This means that Citigroup can then sell 11 different securities: 10 securities associated with each of the semiannual coupon payments of $400 and one that pays $10,000 (the face or principal value) in five years to outside investors.
 We show the value of each of these securities in Table 6-2, assuming the yield to maturity on each of the stripped securities is 7.90 percent and is the same as the bond sold "whole."

 Notice that the total present value of the 11 different securities involved with the STRIPS is the same as that of the original T-note before it is stripped, 10,040.65.
 However, in general, the bank (Citigroup) will try to sell the 11 stripped securities for a greater total present value than the bond as a whole.
 The reason for this is that many investors desire particular maturity zero-coupon bonds to meet investment goals and needs.
 Such goals and needs (such as duration targets—see below) are often harder to achieve through buying whole T-notes or T-bonds.
 Consequently, investors are willing to pay a higher price and thus accept a yield lower than 7.90 percent on the stripped investments.
 As a result, the total price Citigroup would get from selling the 11 STRIPS would exceed 10,040.65.

 As mentioned previously, STRIPS are attractive investments to investors desiring particular maturity zero-coupon bonds to meet investment goals and needs.
 For example, STRIPS are used as investment securities for individual retirement accounts, Keogh plans, and pension funds.
-Frequently, managers of these types of financial institutions face the problem of structuring their asset investments so they can pay a given cash amount to
+Frequently, managers of these types of financial institutions face the problem of structuring their asset investments so they can pay a given cash amount to policyholders in some future period.

 TABLE 6-2 Present Value of STRIPS Components of a Five-Year T-Note with an 8 Percent Coupon Rate and 7.90 Percent Yield to Maturity